ritikak04/job-alerts./SETUP.md

 **GitHub's scheduler runs late.** Cron on Actions is best-effort and can drift 10–15 minutes under load.
 It's a fine tradeoff for free.

+**Green run but no notification?** The send is fire-and-forget: `ntfy()` prints a warning and moves on if the POST fails, so a bad topic never turns the run red.
+Check, in order:

+1. Open `https://ntfy.sh/<YOUR-TOPIC>/json?poll=1` in a browser.
+Messages appear there for ~12 hours. **Empty means the message never reached that topic** — so the `NTFY_TOPIC` secret doesn't match what you subscribed to.
+Re-paste it.
+2. If messages *are* there but your device stayed quiet, it's a client problem: notification permission in the browser, or macOS System Settings → Notifications for that browser.
+3. The Actions run log, under "Poll job feeds and notify", prints `ntfy send failed: ...` when the POST itself errored.

+**Re-testing the "armed" ping.** It only fires when there is no `seen.json`.
+To replay the full production path, delete `seen.json` from the repo on GitHub and run the workflow again — it re-seeds and sends that one summary ping.
+Otherwise use `--test-notify` (sends a fixed test message) or `--simulate-drop` (sends a real currently-open role as though it just appeared, without touching state).

 **Your ntfy topic is a password.** Anyone with the string can read your alerts.
 Don't paste it into screenshots, and if it leaks, just pick a new one: change